ilius/starcal/doc/flexible-task-event.md

 ## Occurrence state

 The event does not store an occurrence index.
-After shift/no-shift postponements are applied and the final user-facing occurrence intervals are extracted, their start epochs are checked against `doneEpochs: set[float]`.
-Postponing a pending occurrence does not update `doneEpochs`; marking it done adds the start epoch of its final interval.
+After shift/no-shift postponements are applied and the final user-facing occurrence intervals are extracted, their start epochs are checked for membership in `completedAtByStartEpoch`.
+Postponing a pending occurrence does not update that map; marking it done adds the start epoch of its final interval.

 ## Alternative: ask at postponement time (Google Calendar style)